 This doesn’t mean you need to rely on their intuition alone, mind you.
 You can view this intuition as being complementary to other strategies.
 Again, it will provide nuance.

-Labor forecasting template
+Labor forecasting guide

 Key fields to note include the following.